sta523-fa19/lab3/README.md

 ## Description

-The lab exercises focus on understanding the difference between tibbles and data frames, manipulating object of class "data.frame", and creating graphics with `ggplot()`.
+The lab exercises focus on understanding the difference between tibbles and data frames, manipulating objects of class "data.frame", and creating graphics with `ggplot()`.
 Directions are in `lab3.Rmd`.
 Refer to http://rpubs.com/shawnsanto/sta523-fa19-lab3 for plot images.